in2code-de/in2publish_core/Documentation/Installation/Configuration/LocalConfiguration.md

 |backup.publishTableCommand.zipBackup|bool|TRUE|Backup configuration for Backuptable Command Controller: If TRUE, backups of tables will be stored in ZIP files instead of plain sql file.
 Saves a lot of disc space.|
 |tca.processor.[type]|array|_cropped.
 See example file_|Processors to handle table relations|

+## How to get the Foreign Key Fingerprint

+Since this topic has produced some irritations this will be clarified here.

+The Foreign Key Fingerprint is, as the name states, a hash of the public ssh key from the foreign systems ssh daemon.
+You can generate the hash with following command on your foreign server (exmaple command!): `ssh-keygen -E md5 -lf /etc/ssh/ssh_host_rsa_key.pub`

+Hint:

+> You can omit the colons of the hash.

 ## Example File